 There are many traits often associated with women that make for exceptional leadership: caring, nurturing, expressive and empathetic.
 Ironically, men are taught to reject these qualities in themselves at a young age.
 This is an old-school mentality that stunts the emotional growth and development of the male gender.
 I’ve spent a career working with and for women and I can tell you this: leadership in the 21st century requires men to take more cues from women and embrace the qualities that have traditionally (and ignorantly) been labeled as feminine.
-In celebration of International Women’s Day, I’m sharing three skills men can learn from women to elevate their leadership style and achieve even greater success in business.
+Today, I’m sharing three skills men can learn from women to elevate their leadership style and achieve even greater success in business.

 I started working at Televerde, a demand generation company, in 1997 and never left.
 The why to this is simple: I love our business model.
 Since our inception, the overwhelming majority of our workforce has been female inmates at the Department of Corrections in Arizona and Indiana.
 We provide sales training, education and career opportunity while they’re in prison and after release.
 Over the past 25 years, 3,000 women have been through our program, with just 6% recidivism.
 Results like this are inspiring and it’s our purpose that keeps me firmly committed.